RACE DIVISIONS

 DIVISIONS

-As a team captain, when you register you select which Division you will compete in.
-Three of the divisions (Competitive/Recreational/ Whatcom County) have sub-divisions based on gender.
-Currently, there is not a separate division for teams that have less than eight racers.
-If a team chooses to race with three to seven racers, they pick the division they wish to compete in and must comply with the rules of that division.
-While we do enforce compliance based on reports, we also rely on The Honor System and ask Team Captains to make sure their entire team is in compliance with the chosen division.
+As a Team Captain, you will select your team’s division during registration.
+Three divisions—Competitive, Recreational and Whatcom County—include subdivisions based on gender.
+Currently, there is no separate division for teams with fewer than eight racers.
+If a team chooses to race with three to seven members, they must select a division and comply with its rules.
+While compliance is enforced based on reports, we also rely on the Honor System and ask Team Captains to ensure their entire team adheres to the rules of their chosen division.

 *Open—(0-3 Women per team or 0-3 legs assigned to female racers)